 Private IP ranges

-When discussing public vs. private IP address, it is also important to understand that there are thousands of private networks assigned all around the world, all of which include devices that are assigned a private IP address within these ranges.
+When discussing public vs. private IP address in Australia, it is also important to understand that there are thousands of private networks assigned all around the world, all of which include devices that are assigned a private IP address within these ranges.
 Here are some examples of private ipv4 address range:

 - 10.0.0.0 — 10.255.255.255;